Kamal-XO/Sorting-Algorithm/README.md

 ii)	#Insertion Sort
 ## Program to sort the elements in the list using the Insertion Sort algorithm.
 ```
+Developed by: your name: KAMALESH SV
+RegisterNumber: 22001133

 def insertion_sort(nums):
     for i in range(1,len(nums)):
         item_to_insert=nums[i]